daisubc/ADCHEM2024/_pages/young_author.md

 • The person must be an author of a technical paper which has been accepted at the Symposium.

 • The person must be a citizen of a developing country/region not affiliated to or supported by an institution in a high-income country/region.
-A developing country/region is understood to be one which is not on the attached [**list of high-income economies**](/assets/docs/List of high-income economies.pdf")list of high-income economies.
+A developing country/region is understood to be one which is not on the attached [**list of high-income economies**](/assets/docs/List of high-income economies.pdf").

 • The person must be younger than 30 years during the Symposium.